 Do use a programmable thermostat

 A programmable thermostat alongside your heating system is vital in ensuring your system lasts.
-These types of thermostats can also be easily installed by a professional.
+A professional can easily install these types of thermostats.
 Programmable thermostats are essential because they allow you to adjust the temperatures in your home automatically depending on your preferences for how to turn on the heater at home.

 Do not block airflow